richardshaw1/troubleshooting_new_starters/README.md

 # workshop-troubleshooting
-Find the errors in the terraform code and fix them
+Find the errors in the terraform code and fix them.
+There are at least 5 errors to find in total.